CONTRIBUTING.md is the authority on process; the Internals section explains why the code is shaped the way it is.

 1. Clone and install

-pnpm install resolves the whole workspace, the three globs packages/*, packages/adapters/*, and apps/* (see Monorepo and build for the layout).
+pnpm install resolves the whole workspace, the four globs packages/*, packages/adapters/*, apps/*, and docs (see Monorepo and build for the layout).

 2. Run the dev stack